McComb in Hancock County, Ohio — The American Midwest (Great Lakes)

 Location.
 41° 6.383′ N, 83° 47.588′ W. Marker is in McComb, Ohio, in Hancock County.
 Marker is on West South Street, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 203 W South St, Mc Comb OH 45858, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-McComb First Presbyterian Church (about 700 feet away, measured McComb Veterans Memorial (approx. 0.4 miles away); McComb (approx. half a mile away); World War I and II Veterans Memorial (approx. half a mile away); William Bensinger and John R. Porter (approx. half a mile away); The Village of McComb (approx. half a mile away); Indian Green / McKinnis-Litzenberg Farmstead (approx. 3.6 miles away); The Village of Van Buren (approx. 7.8 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow McComb First Presbyterian Church (about 700 feet away, measured in a direct line); McComb Veterans Memorial (approx. 0.4 miles away); McComb (approx. half a mile away); World War I and II Veterans Memorial (approx. half a mile away); William Bensinger and John R. Porter (approx. half a mile away); The Village of McComb (approx. half a mile away); Indian Green / McKinnis-Litzenberg Farmstead (approx. 3.6 miles away); Indian Green Cemetery Veterans Memorial (approx. 3.6 miles away).
 Touch for a list and map of all markers in McComb.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 6, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 179 times since then and 8 times this year.
+This page was last revised on March 17, 2021.
+It was originally submitted on April 6, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 237 times since then and 12 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 6, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.